As student drivers and Driver Mentors well know, the PAM Driver Mentor Program plays an important part in many drivers’ careers at PAM Transport.

-Here are the benefits of becoming a driver mentor at PAM, along with an explanation of what the PAM Driver Mentor Program asks of mentors.
+Here are the benefits of becoming a Driver Mentor at PAM, along with an explanation of what PAM’s mentor driving school program asks of mentors.

 The Benefits of Being a Driver Mentor

-While there are definitely financial benefits to becoming a Driver Mentor, serving as a Driver Mentor is about more than just money.
+While there are definitely financial benefits to becoming a Driver Mentor, serving as a mentor is about more than just money.
 It’s a chance for experienced drivers to help their fellow drivers and to start a new phase in their careers.

 Driver Mentors’ Responsibilities

 But what exactly does a PAM Driver Mentor do in order to earn this additional income?

 Becoming a mentor is definitely hard work and it demands a shift in perspective (you have to drive with someone else and think about how to communicate your knowledge to another person).
 Here’s what you have to do:

 - Provide general instruction

 - Fill out paperwork, including a weekly evaluation of any driver being mentored plus a final evaluation

 All of these duties are covered in depth in our Mentor Manual, which provides our Driver Mentors with a complete curriculum for training new drivers in the ways of the road.
 The main areas a mentor needs to cover with his or her students include: